lawrencegripper/azbrowse/docs/design/README.md

 3. Allows async requests using Golang `channels`
 4. Helpers for querying the [`azureResourceGraph`](https://azure.microsoft.com/en-us/features/resource-graph/) this is used to get status from `resources` in Azure
 5. Handle mocking and testing allowing authors of `expanders` to create mock responses to test their code

+Sometimes calls to Azure are expensive (take a while and return lots of data), when working with these calls we cache results with a `TTL` using ``internal/pkg/storage/store.go`.

+`PopulateResourceAPILookup` in `armclient` is an example of this caching approach.

 ## Expanders, ExpanderResults and TreeNodes